3 Beginner-Friendly Techniques to Extract Features from Image Data using Python

 So in this beginner-friendly article, we will understand the different ways in which we can generate features from images.
 You can then use these methods in your favorite machine learning algorithms!

-• Learn how to extract features from images using Python in this article
+• Learn different techniques to extract features from images for machine learning models

 How do Machines Store Images?